ST.

 of its neo-classical architecture.

-When built, St Andrew’s Square quickly became one of the
+When built, St Andrew’s Square quickly became one of

-capital of the city.
-Even today it remains one of the major financial
+the commercial capital of the city.
+Even today it remains

-of its size in the whole of the nation.
+claims to be the richest area of its size in the whole of

 Dominating the centre of the Square is the Melville Monument,